Temofeyy/TangramTest/README.md

 # Flutter test Traffic light

-There is a traffic light in the top of the screen, below is the controller.
+There is a traffic light at the top of the screen, below is the controller.
 At the bottom of the screen there are 3 colors: green, yellow, red.
 Each of the colors can be dragged to the Controller, and then the color on the Traffic Light will change.